 Payment to WASC is for the facility fee only.
 You will receive a separate bill from your surgeon, anesthesia personnel, pathologist, radiologist, and any other professional consultant, for their service if applicable.
 Call WASC for contact information to make arrangements with those providers.

 The Anesthesiology professionals on staff are looking forward to meeting you and taking care of you during your upcoming appointment at WASC.
-Anesthesia administered here is tailored to the outpatient experience by using specialized techniques and drugs to make the experience monitored by Anesthesia providers during your entire stay in WASC.
+Anesthesia administered here is tailored to the outpatient experience by using specialized techniques and medications to make the experience pleasant for your entire stay in WASC.
 The type of anesthesia used depends on your general health, the type of procedure and other factors that will be gathered from your records and your pre-anesthetic evaluation.